0xCryden/Dungeon-Siege-Online/README.md

 # Current Challenges

-Missing: spells, mobs, quests, shops, items/pcontent
+Missing: spells, mob ai, quests, shops, pcontent

 If you unequip your unselected weapon and relog without overwriting the old empty slot you will have the weapon reequipped upon login